Derazhnia: History

 Until 18 July 2020, Derazhnia was the administrative center of Derazhnia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Khmelnytskyi Oblast to three.
 The area of Derazhnia Raion was merged into Khmelnytskyi Raion.

+Demographics

+In 2001, Derazhnia had a population of 10,437, which decreased to 9,772 in 2022.
+In terms of ethnicity, the population is almost entirely Ukrainian, while only marginal Russian, Polish and Belarusian minorities reside in the town.
+The exact ethnic composition according to the 2001 Ukrainian census was as follows: